-Test for hormone-disrupting chemicals gets global seal of approvalJanuary 29th, 2013 in Other /
+Test for hormone-disrupting chemicals gets global seal of approvalJanuary 29, 2013 in Medicine & Health / Other

 A test for hormone-disrupting pollutants, originally developed at the University of California, Davis, has been approved as an international standard by the Organization of Economic Cooperation and Development as well as by the U.S. government.